Wolf Amendment: Effects

 In 2013, officials at NASA Ames prohibited Chinese nationals from attending Kepler Science Conference II.
-A number of American scientists boycotted the meeting, with senior academics either withdrawing individually or pulling out their entire research groups.
+A number of American scientists boycotted the meeting in protest of this prohibition, with senior academics either withdrawing individually or pulling out their entire research groups.
 Rep. Frank Wolf wrote a letter to NASA Administrator Charlie Bolden, saying that the restriction only applied to bilateral meetings and activities between NASA and the Chinese government or Chinese-owned companies, whereas Kepler Science Conference II is a multilateral event.
 NASA later reversed the ban and admitted a mistake in barring individual Chinese nationals who did not represent their government in official capacity.

 During China's 2019 Chang'e 4 mission, NASA collaborated with China to monitor the moon lander and Yutu 2 rover on the lunar far-side using NASA's Lunar Reconnaissance Orbiter.
 NASA was able to do so by getting congressional approval for the specific interaction and sharing data with researchers globally.
 NASA stated:

 The statutory prohibition on NASA’s use of appropriated funds for bilateral cooperation with China…does not apply to activities that NASA has certified to Congress, [which] do not pose a risk of resulting in the transfer of technology, data or other information with national security or economic security implications to China; and that do not involve knowing interactions with officials who have been determined by the U.S. to have direct involvement with violations of human rights.
 In accordance with the law, NASA made the appropriate certification to Congress for this activity.

 With the return of the Chang'e-6 lunar mission on June 25, 2024, China acquired rocks and soil from the far side of the Moon, a historic milestone with the potential to revolutionize understanding of the Moon's evolution and its capacity to support human life.
 The China National Space Administration (CNSA) announced that it would share these lunar samples with scientists worldwide, following the precedent set by NASA after the Apollo missions.
-However according to an article from Futurism, US scientists will be largely barred from participating in the analysis of these samples because of the Wolf Amendment, unless NASA first receives certification from the FBI, proving that there are no national security threats.
+However, according to an article from Futurism, US scientists will be largely barred from participating in the analysis of these samples because of the Wolf Amendment, unless NASA first receives certification from the FBI, proving that there are no national security threats.
 Currently NASA is consulting with legal experts to explore the possible avenues for collaboration with China to analyze the lunar samples, while adhering to the existing legal framework.